Let Our Estate Planning Attorneys Help Preserve Your Assets And Ease The Probate Process

-- A simple will, which typically identifies an executor (personal representative), beneficiaries and a stated preference of a guardian for minor children
+- A simple will, which typically identifies an executor (personal representative), beneficiaries and the stated preference of a guardian for minor children

 - A joint will that is to be signed by spouses

-- A testamentary will that establishes one or more trusts as well as giving instructions for the distribution of any assets that fall outside the trust(s)
+- A testamentary will that establishes one or more trusts as well as gives instructions for the distribution of any assets that fall outside the trust(s)

 - A living will – a term for a health care directive that names a health care proxy